3D Printed Dental Implants

 3d printing

-Customisation: 3D printing allows for the creation of highly customised dental implants tailored to your specific anatomy.
+Customisation: 3D printing allows for the creation of highly customised implant restorations and surgical guides tailored to your specific anatomy.
 This level of customisation can enhance the fit and function of the implant, leading to improved treatment results.

-Precision and accuracy: 3D printing allows the production of implants with high precision and accuracy.
+Precision and accuracy: Digital design and 3D printing enhance accuracy across every stage of treatment, from planning to final restoration.
 Precise fit and alignment are crucial for the success of the implantation procedure.

 Reduced production time: Traditional methods of producing dental implants can be time-consuming.
 3D printing allows for a more streamlined and efficient fabrication process, potentially reducing the overall production time.